Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Deducing L2 bounds from the pointwise bootstrap assumptions

 where $t^* \in [t_0^*, t_1^*]$. \end{proposition}

-\begin{remark} For the remainder of the Section, we will consider the integer $N$ as fixed. \end{remark}
+\begin{remark} For the remainder of the section, we will consider the integer $N$ as fixed. \end{remark}

-\begin{remark} Notice moreover that we assume boundedness on initial data for up to $2N$ derivatives in the $T$-direction for initial data.
-These can be converted, through the MBI system, into derivatives tangent to the surface $\widetilde{\Sigma}_{t_0^*}$. \end{remark}
+\begin{remark} Notice moreover that we assume boundedness on initial data for up to $2N$ derivatives in the $\p_t$-direction for initial data (an alternative notation for the vector field $\p_t$ is $T$, see Section~\ref{sec:not:geo}).
+These derivatives can be ``converted'', using the MBI system, into derivatives intrinsic to the hypersurface $\widetilde{\Sigma}_{t_0^*}$. \end{remark}

+\begin{remark} Let us note that the norm on the LHS of estimate~\eqref{eq:unifl2} gives control over the following expression, in terms of the null components $\rho, \sigma, \alpha, \alphabar$.
+There exists a constant $C >0$ such that the following holds: